Wonderspring Pottstown Center

 150 N. Hanover Street

 Center Director: Erin Corcoran

 Hours: 6:15am to 6pm

 For current tuition rates click here

 Keystone STAR 4

-Wonderspring Pottstown center provides high quality early childhood education and care to children ages six weeks through twelve years.
+Wonderspring Pottstown center provides high quality early childhood education and child care to children ages six weeks through twelve years.
 The Center offers a welcoming environment and an engaged teaching staff to build positive, nurturing relationships in a child’s early years.
 Infant, toddler, preschool, pre-k, and school age programs are offered at the Center with supportive transitions into each program.
 Care begins at 6:15 a.m. and extends through 6 p.m. each day.

 The early childhood education program implements Teaching Strategies’ The Creative Curriculum and follows an age-appropriate, project-based lesson plan.
 This curriculum also provides teachers with an observation tool so they can fully support each child’s individual learning and communicate any successes and challenges with parents.
 Daily activities include reading, circle time, outdoor play, and hands-on educational activities that create a balance of learning and play for students.
 The center also utilizes the Second Step Social/Emotional Curriculum, which helps children better understand, manage, and express emotions and empathy, develop positive relationships, and make responsible decisions.

 The Pottstown Center ensures kindergarten readiness for every child through partnerships with Early Head Start and Pre-K Counts programs, as well as active involvement in Pottstown Early Action for Kindergarten (PEAK), a partnership with the Pottstown School District and other providers in the Pottstown community.
 Additionally, the Pottstown Center participates in Keystone STARS, Pennsylvania’s quality assurance program for early childhood and school age programs, achieving a STAR 4 (out of 4) rating.